 I’m really disappointed with LinkedIn.
 They have really failed me in this area.
 My LinkedIn profile was open to the hacker (even though I could access it) for 10 hours.
 They did 10 hours’ worth of damage and that was unnecessary.
 Had LinkedIn told me that all I needed to do was clear all the active sessions of my profile, a lot of additional damage could have been avoided.
 There was a session open in Western Australia, that’s where the hacker was.
 Once I cleared that session, that person whoever it was, was out and I was able to reclaim full control of my LinkedIn account.

-Make sure you regularly end any sessions you have open.
+Make sure you regularly end any LinkedIn sessions you have open.

 Where to from here and the learning for you.

 Step 2 – Put a two-step security verification on your LinkedIn account.
 It’s really easy for people to hack in and change your email address and delete your mobile phone number when you don’t have two-step verification set-up.
-A two-step verification means that a text message verification will come to your phone number when you login or make changes to your account.
+Two-Step verification means that a text message verification will come to your phone number when you log in or make changes to your account.
 This is actually an important security measure for all your accounts like for example Facebook or your Google profile.

 Step 3 – Change your password and don’t leave your LinkedIn consistently logged in.

-Step 4 – Periodically clear sessions from the back-end.
+Step 4 – Periodically clear extra sessions from the back-end.